Faculty Mentoring Network

 - 2016-17 Contact: Claire Moisan

 - Faculty Supporting Faculty is a group of senior (tenured and other Associate Professor rank) faculty who have agreed to serve as extra-departmental advisors for new and early faculty.
 Please contact Karla Erickson for more information.

 You will be assigned a computer username (for email, file server storage, etc.) and a password.
 We highly recommend that you store all text and other data files on our file server (rather than your local hard drive) as these drives are far more reliable, backed up nightly and accessible from all campus.
 Networked laser printers are present in all academic buildings.

 Additional information on faculty and staff resources is available at Information Technology Services.

 Confidential Material Disposal

 Confidential documents should be shredded and may be taken to academic support offices for disposal.

 Premier Printing: Premier Printing serves as the Grinnell College copy center.
-Staff and faculty can have copies made usually within a 48 hour time frame.
+Staff and faculty can have copies made usually within a 48-hour time frame.
 A full range of copy and finishing services are offered from black and white and color copies to design and CD archiving.
-For more information and a list of services click here.

 Academic Support Offices: Please ask academic assistants to acquaint you with the copy machines in the offices if you are not familiar with the model.
 These machines keep track of usage by auditron, and you must have an access code number to enter before it can be used.
 Your account number should be obtained from your academic assistant as each department has a separate number.
 Your academic assistants are available to help you do copying jobs.
 Please talk to your academic assistants about the appropriate procedure for having students do your copying.
 (Please note that copies made in the academic support offices are 5 cents a copy and will be billed to your departmental budget.
 Your department will be pleased if you try to conserve the budget by sending all possible jobs to Premier Printing!)